khsaunders/jsCrashCourse/README.md

 # jsCrashCourse
-Let's build a modal, y'all
+Let's build a modal, y'all.

+We're going to be using some vanilla JavaScript to make our computers do some simple math for us!